-For information and citations about the affected environment, please refer to Phase II Intensive-Level Survey Report for the Confederate Memorial (Appendix C).
-See NHPA documentation in Appendix B and the survey report in Appendix C.
+For information and citations about the affected environment, please refer to the Phase II Intensive-Level Survey Report for the Confederate Memorial (Appendix C).
+See additional NHPA documentation in Appendix B and the Programmatic Agreement in Appendix E.

 3.8.3 Environmental Consequences